Nirmala College, Muvattupuzha: Academics

 The college offers courses at undergraduate and postgraduate levels.
 The Arts/Humanities stream includes English, Economics, History, Malayalam and Sociology.
 Science courses include Physics, Chemistry, Botany, Zoology and Computer Science.
 Commerce is also a stream at Nirmala College.

 The college is located on a Hill (50 acre) campus in the heart of the Muvattupuzha.
 Its tree-lined pathways, academic buildings, steepled Gothic chapel and playgrounds make for a Landmark.
+The Golden Jubilee Memorial Central Library is situated on the main campus, spanning four floors with a total area of 1,517.04 sq.m.
+Additionally, an extension of the Central Library operates within the MCA block.
+Nirmala College Library provides students with a wide range of resources, including books, journals, magazines, and internet access on various subjects.

+The library also houses hardbound volumes of back issues from prominent journals and magazines.
+With a collection of over 75,000 volumes, the Central Library subscribes to more than 100 national and international journals and magazines.